Skip to Content

 CRT

-A CRT is a trust where you fund a trust and then begin to receive an annual payment for a term of years.
+A CRT is a trust when you fund a trust and then begin to receive an annual payment for a term of years.
 Upon the termination of the trust, the remaining assets are distributed to a designated charity.
 There are two types of CRTs to consider: the charitable remainder annuity trust (CRAT) and the charitable remainder unitrust (CRUT).

 The CRAT pays a fixed income stream to you that’s based on a chosen percentage of the initial fair market value of the assets gifted to the CRAT.
 The annual payment doesn’t change during the term of the CRAT.

 The CRUT pays an income stream to you that’s a fixed percentage based on the balance of the trust assets, which are revalued annually.
-So, the annual payment will change each year throughout the term of the trust.
+Therefore, the annual payment will change each year throughout the term of the trust.

-Upon creation of the CRT, you claim an income tax deduction for the charitable portion of the transfer.
+Upon creation of the CRT, you can claim an income tax deduction for the charitable portion of the transfer.
 The charity must receive at least 10% of the initial contribution upon the expiration of the trust.

 When interest rates are higher, there’s a higher charitable deduction upon creation of the CRT.
 In this case, it’s assumed the assets in the CRT will grow quickly, meaning there will be a larger amount left for the charity when the annuity payment ends.